rails/rails/guides/source/caching_with_rails.md

 ### Page Caching

-Page caching is a Rails mechanism which allows the request for a generated page to be fulfilled by the webserver (i.e. Apache or NGINX), without ever having to go through the Rails stack at all.
-Obviously, this is super-fast.
-Unfortunately, it can't be applied to every situation (such as pages that need authentication) and since the webserver is literally just serving a file from the filesystem, cache expiration is an issue that needs to be dealt with.
+Page caching is a Rails mechanism which allows the request for a generated page to be fulfilled by the webserver (i.e. Apache or NGINX) without having to go through the entire Rails stack.
+While this is super fast it can't be applied to every situation (such as pages that need authentication).
+Also, because the webserver is serving a file directly from the filesystem you will need to implement cache expiration.

 INFO: Page Caching has been removed from Rails 4.
 See the [actionpack-page_caching gem](https://github.com/rails/actionpack-page_caching).